fabioluz/proto-aggregator/README.md

 ```

 Now, we can use Postgre `COPY` command to efficiently insert all the `log_id`s from the batch into the temporary table.
-Then, we just need to join both tables to extract duplicated `log_id`s:
+Then, we just need to join both tables to extract duplicated `log_id`s.

 ```
 SELECT t.log_id